IronCoreLabs/ironoxide-swift/README.md

 Swift SDK for using IronCore Labs from your iOS mobile applications.

-## Setup
+## Building and Testing

 Building this library is pretty manual at the moment and takes a lot of steps.
 We're still figuring out how it all works.

++ This repo should be checked out as a sibling of the [IronOxide Java repo](https://github.com/IronCoreLabs/ironoxide-java).
-+ Build the C/C++ bindings via the [IronOxide Java repo](https://github.com/IronCoreLabs/ironoxide-java)
++ Build the C/C++ bindings within your `ironoxide-java` checkout
-    + Go into the `cpp` directory and modify the `Cargo.toml` file to build a `staticlib` instead of a `dylib`
+    + [Mac Only?]
+Go into the `cpp` directory and modify the `Cargo.toml` file to build a `staticlib` instead of a `dylib`
-    + Run `cargo build --target x86_64-apple-ios --release`.
-This will generate a bunch of C/C++ header files in a `sdk/generated` folder as well as generate a `.a` file in the `ironoxide-java/target/x86_64-apple-ios/release/` directory.
+    + Run `cargo build --release`.
+This will generate a bunch of C/C++ header files in a `sdk/generated` folder as well as generate a library binary in the `ironoxide-java/target/release/` directory.
-+ Install Swift via the [recommended method](https://swift.org/getting-started/#installing-swift)
++ Install Swift via the [recommended method](https://swift.org/getting-started/#installing-swift).
+You should have at least Swift 5.2 installed.
-+ Open up the `Sources/libronoxide/ironoxide.h` file and change all of the paths in that file to point to the `ironoxide-java/cpp/sdk/generated` directory on your machine.
-We haven't yet figured out how to make it so those paths can be relative or the directory provided via a flag when compiling with Swift.
-+ Now you can compile this project via `swift build -Xlinker -L{path_to_your_ironoxide_target_ios_release_directory}`.
++ Now you can compile this project via `swift build`.
 If successful this should generate a `.build` directory which is similar to the `target` directory generated in Rust projects.

-The reason that we need to provided the `-Xlinker` option is to tell Swift where our native library is.
-By default Swift looks in expected `/usr/local/` or similar directories.
-Because our ironoxide binary isn't installed globally on your machine, that won't work.
-This is the same with the header files as well, we just don't yet know how to tell Swift to look in our custom location, hence the fully qualified include paths.
+You should also be able to run the tests via `swift test` as well.

+## VSCode Setup

++ Install the [SwiftLint](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swiftlint) and [SwiftFormat](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swiftformat) extensions.
+If you don't have it already, enable the `Format on Save` option in VSCode.
++ Clone the [sourcekit-lsp extension](https://github.com/apple/sourcekit-lsp).
+Then follow the [instructions](https://github.com/apple/sourcekit-lsp/tree/master/Editors/vscode) for how to build and install the extension into VSCode.
+In order for this extension to work you'll need to have the `sourcekit-lsp` binary that came with your Swift installation in your path.

 ## Adding Library to iOS Project in XCode

 XCode dependencies are added via URLs, usually pointing directly to a GitHub repository.
 You can also use the `file://` protocol to have it point to a local library on disk.

++ Compile the `ironoxide-java` binary for the `x86_64-apple-ios` target.
+From the `ironoxide-java/cpp` directry run `cargo build --release --target x86_64-apple-ios`
 + In your iOS app in XCode, select `File -> Swift Packages -> Add Package Dependency..`.
 + In the popup, either enter the URL to this repo, or use the `file://` syntax to point to the directory of your checked out repo.
 + Pick the tag/branch/rev you want to point to and add the dependency.